 Flora and Fauna of Bras d'Eau National Park

-Have a thirst for knowledge?
-Head over to the centre to learn more about the endemic and native species of Mauritius.
+Centre Exhibition Head over to the centre to learn more about the endemic and native species of Mauritius.
 You can also learn more about them by walking through an exhibition inside the park.
-A brief chat with any of the forest officers will give you an insight of the place and about the species residing there.
+A brief chat with any of the forest officers will give you an insight into the place and about the species residing there.

 Make sure to wear your walking shoes since you need to walk a lot inside the National Park.

 Carry a bottle of water every time with you as the day temperatures will tend to make you feel dehydrated.